Academic Detailing now Available for this tool! Sign up Now

 MD, MSC, CCFP, FCFP, ABOM DIP

-Dr. Reichert provided clinical leadership for the development of the Pharmacotherapy for Obesity Management tool and was offered compensation for her role
+Dr. Reichert provided clinical leadership for the development of the Pharmacotherapy for Obesity Management tool and academic detailing topic and was compensated for her role

 Topic Expert Group